IABTechLab/uid2docs/docs/guides/publisher-client-side.md

 - Automatic refreshing of UID2 tokens
 - Automatic storage of UID2 tokens in the browser

-You'll need to complete the following steps:
+To implement, you'll need to complete the following steps:

 1. [Complete UID2 account setup](#complete-uid2-account-setup)
 2. [Add SDK For JavaScript to your site](#add-sdk-for-javascript-to-your-site)